 Previous studies have demonstrated the value of SARAH products for solar radiation assessment in Europe and parts of Africa, but SD evaluations particularly focusing on bias characteristics, seasonal dependence, and trend consistency, remain limited over West Africa (Pfeifroth et al., 2024).
 Moreover, the potential role of aerosols in modulating satellite-ground SD discrepancies has received little attention, despite growing evidence of strong aerosol–radiation interactions in the region (Bellouin et al., 2020; Pinker et al., 2010).

 Against this background, the current visiting scientist project sets out to deliver an evaluation of CM SAF SARAH-3 sunshine duration over Ghana for the period 1990–2024.
-By systematically comparing satellite estimates with observations from the Ghana Meteorological Agency (GMet), the analysis addresses climatological patterns, long-term trends, and bias characteristics across multiple spatial and temporal scales.
+By systematically comparing satellite estimates with observations from GMet, the analysis addresses climatological patterns, long-term trends, and bias characteristics across multiple spatial and temporal scales.
 Particular emphasis is placed on seasonal contrasts, dry-season aerosol influences, and conditions under which SARAH-3 may fail to capture very low sunshine duration (cloudy) days observed at the surface.
 Through this work, we aim to strengthen confidence in the use of SARAH-3 SD for climate monitoring and solar energy applications in West Africa, while also identifying limitations and pathways for future algorithm development.

 To this end, the specific objectives of this study were to: